cellml/libcellml/docs/dev_review.rst

 Coding Standard
 ===============

-Currently there is no coding standard set, but the google coding guideline can be considered a baseline for the standard of code that is expected for libCellML.
+Currently there is no fully defined libCellML coding standard set, but the google coding guideline can be considered a baseline for the standard of code that is expected for libCellML.
 See the :doc:`Coding Standards <dev_coding_standard>` document for deviations from this guideline.

 Merging
 =======